endigma/jasmine/README.md

-# jasmine
+# Jasmine

-_jasmine is just another service manager_
+_Jasmine is just another service manager_

-jasmine is not an init system, nor is it a service supervisor. jasmine is a frontend and control plane for init systems (think `runit`, `openrc` , `s6`, even `systemd`)
+Jasmine is not an init system, nor is it a service supervisor.
+Jasmine is a frontend and control plane for init systems (think `runit`, `openrc` , `s6`, even `systemd`)

-jasmine is not a shell command wrapper, and is 100% go.
+Jasmine is not a shell command wrapper, and is 100% go.
 It aims to replace `rsv` and `vsv` as well as `sv` for most things.
 It is modular (and expandable) by design, but only currently has support for runit planned.

-# configuration
+# Configuration

-## environment variables
+## Environment variables

 | Name                                   | Type/Possible Values | Description                         |
 | -------------------------------------- | -------------------- | ----------------------------------- |